 The Office of International Programs and Services will provide a pre-arrival meeting and a required in person orientation program.
 More information is located here: https://oips.gmu.edu/attend-orientation/ Please note that there are some separate meetings depending upon if students are F-1 or J-1 students.
-Please email your J-1 advisor at cbodziak@gmu.edu to let us know your arrival plans in order to facilitate scheduling a required post-arrival compliance orientation meeting.
-Your graduate department would provide you with information regarding any separate orientation activities.
+The J-1 orientation starts the morning of January 10th and thus you will need to arrive before that day.
+If living on campus, the Housing office will have separate information about move-in dates and times.
+GEO will also provide you with information regarding any separate GEO orientation activities.

 Once you have arrived in the United States, OIPS will validate your SEVIS record to confirm that you have arrived and started your program.
 In order for us to do so, each J-1 student must complete the J-1 online check-in process on the OIPS website.
 For the check-in process, you will need to know your G#, your local address, U.S. phone number (if applicable) and emergency contact information.
-You should plan to complete the J-1 check-in form as soon as possible after arrival, but no later than August 31st.
+You should plan to complete the J-1 check-in form as soon as possible after arrival, but no later than January 19th.
 You can only complete the check-in form AFTER arriving in the U.S. as you need to upload your most recent I-94 record.
 Please follow this link to start the check-in form: